- Home

 Veterinary Technologist: A Veterinary Technologist is a practitioner who works under the supervision of a Pet Doctor.
 He or she is primarily responsible for testing animals and diagnosing disorders, illnesses, and other diseases in animals.

-Veterinary Supervisor: A supervisor is the one whose responsibility is to keep a check on several veterinary assistants that are working.
+Veterinary Supervisor: A Veterinary Supervisor is the one whose responsibility is to keep a check on several veterinary assistants that are working.
 He or she is responsible for maintaining a record of work details as well as which assistant is responsible for which patient.
-Not only that but he or she also keeps a check on the assistant’s capabilities and assigns the work accordingly.

-Veterinary Receptionist: Several veterinary hospitals hire professionals in the field of veterinary as their receptionists.
-The veterinary receptionist acts like an extra player in a sports team.
+Veterinary Receptionist: A veterinary receptionist acts like an extra player in a sports team.
 His or her primary job is to take care of the receptionist work but in cases of emergency or in situations where there is no veterinary assistant one could take over and provide assistance to the animal by providing first aid.

-Veterinary Sales Manager: There are several sales companies that sell animal products.
+Veterinary Sales Manager: A Veterinary Sales Manager meets the relevant distributor, veterinary doctors and farm owners.
+He or She achieves growth and sales targets by managing the sales team.
+There are several sales companies that sell animal products.
 These companies prefer hiring professionals from the field as they are the ones who have a better understanding and knowledge of animals and their requirements.
-An individual who is looking for a job that is inclined towards the business side can apply for such companies.

 What is the workplace/work environment of Veterinary Doctor like?